metatensor/metatensor/docs/src/core/overview.rst

     describes **properties**.

 In addition to all this metadata, metatensor also carries around some data.
-This data can be stored in various arrays types, all integrated with metatensor.
+This data can be stored in various array types, all integrated with metatensor.
-Metatensor then manipulates these arrays in an opaque way, without knowing what's inside.
-This allows to integrate metatensor with multiple third-party libraries and ecosystems, for example having the data live on GPU, or using memory-mapped data arrays.
+Metatensor then manipulates these arrays in an opaque way, without knowing what is inside.
+This allows one to integrate metatensor with multiple third-party libraries and ecosystems, for example having the data live on GPU, or using memory-mapped data arrays.